aqn96/rpi5-tailscale-homeserver/README.md

-# rpi5-tailscale-homeserver
-Assemble and Config a home server for personal usage.

-# Project: My Raspberry Pi 5 Headless Home Lab Server (`aqn-rpios`)
+# Project: Raspberry Pi 5 Headless Home Server with Tailscale (`rpi5-tailscale-homeserver`)

-## 1. Introduction & My Goals
+## 1. Introduction & Project Goals

 This project documents the step-by-step process of setting up a low-power, 24/7 headless Linux server using a Raspberry Pi 5.
-The primary goal is to create a versatile home lab environment located in for:
+The primary goal is to create a versatile home lab environment for:

 * Coding projects and development.
 * Networking practice and experiments.
 * Automation scripting and testing.
 * General Linux server administration learning.

 A key requirement for this project was to establish **secure remote access** to the server from anywhere.
-I wanted to avoid the potential security vulnerabilities associated with traditional port forwarding, which would expose my home network's public IP address directly to the internet for services like SSH.
-After considering various options, I chose to use **Tailscale** to create a secure, private overlay network for my devices.
-This approach allows me to log in without opening any inbound ports on my home router, addressing my security concerns.
+To avoid the potential security vulnerabilities associated with traditional port forwarding (which would expose my home network's public IP address directly to the internet for services like SSH), I chose to use **Tailscale**.
+Tailscale creates a secure, private overlay network, allowing access without opening any inbound ports on my home router.

-This README serves as both my personal documentation and a guide for others who might be interested in a similar, secure home server setup.
+This README serves as a comprehensive guide for anyone interested in a similar, secure home server setup.

 ## 2. Why This Project for GitHub?

-Even though this initial setup phase doesn't involve extensive custom software development, documenting this process is valuable for several reasons:
+Even though this initial setup phase doesn't involve extensive custom coding, documenting this process is valuable:

-* **Learning & Sharing:** It provides a practical, real-world guide for setting up a modern home server with a strong emphasis on security and ease of remote access.
+* **Learning & Sharing:** It provides a practical, real-world guide for setting up a modern home server.
-* **Reproducibility:** Others can follow these steps to replicate or adapt this setup for their own needs.
+* **Reproducibility:** Others can follow these steps for their own setups.
-* **Best Practices:** It incorporates important considerations for initial server setup, security hardening (like immediate password changes and using Tailscale), and efficient operation.
+* **Best Practices:** It incorporates considerations for security (a core theme) and ease of remote access.
-* **Foundation for Future Projects:** This server (`aqn-rpios`) will be the base for many future coding, automation, and networking projects, which *will* involve more code.
+* **Foundation for Future Projects:** This server will be the base for many coding and automation projects.
 Documenting the foundation is key.
-* **Demonstrating Skills:** This project showcases skills in system administration, network configuration, problem-solving, and security awareness.
+* **Infrastructure Skills:** Demonstrates skills in system setup, network configuration, and security implementation.
-* **Personal Knowledge Base:** It acts as a detailed record for myself, ensuring I can recreate or troubleshoot the setup if needed.

 ## 3. Hardware Used

 * **Server Board:** Raspberry Pi 5 8GB
-* **Power Supply:** CanaKit 45W USB-C Power Supply with PD (using the 27W @ 5.1A mode optimized for Raspberry Pi 5)
+* **Power Supply:** A quality USB-C Power Supply with PD, capable of delivering at least 27W (5.1V @ 5A) for the Raspberry Pi 5 (e.g., CanaKit 45W model).
-* **Cooling:** Raspberry Pi 5 Active Cooler
+* **Cooling:** Raspberry Pi 5 Active Cooler (or a compatible third-party cooling solution).
-* **Storage:** SanDisk 64GB Extreme microSDXC UHS-I A2 Card (Model: SDSQXAH-064G-GN6MA)
+* **Storage:** A high-quality A2-rated microSDXC card, 64GB or larger (e.g., SanDisk Extreme/Extreme Plus 64GB microSDXC UHS-I A2 Card).
-* **SD Card Reader:** uni USB-C SD Card Reader (used with a Mac for preparing the microSD card)
+* **SD Card Reader:** A USB-C (or USB-A) SD Card Reader (for preparing the microSD card on a host computer like a Mac or PC).
-* **Client Machine for Setup & Access:** Apple MacBook
+* **Management Client:** A computer (e.g., Mac, Windows PC, Linux desktop) for initial SD card imaging and as an SSH client.
-* **Home Network Router:** TP-Link Deco BE11000 Mesh System
+* **Home Network Router:** Any home router capable of providing DHCP and internet access (this guide used a TP-Link Deco BE11000 Mesh System as an example, but the principles apply to most routers for the Tailscale method).

 ## 4. Software Choices

-* **Operating System (on Raspberry Pi):** Raspberry Pi OS (64-bit) - Chosen for its official support, optimization for Raspberry Pi hardware, user-friendly tools like `raspi-config`, and a familiar Debian-based Linux environment.
+* **Operating System (on Raspberry Pi):** Raspberry Pi OS (64-bit) - Chosen for its optimization for Raspberry Pi hardware, official support, and helpful utilities like `raspi-config`.
-* **Remote Access Solution:** Tailscale - Chosen for its ability to create a secure overlay network, providing encrypted remote access without requiring open inbound ports on my home router, thus enhancing security and simplifying connectivity.
+* **Remote Access Solution:** Tailscale - Chosen for its secure overlay networking, ease of setup, and ability to provide remote access without opening inbound ports on the home router.

 ## 5. Server Setup: Step-by-Step Guide

-Here's the detailed process followed to set up `aqn-rpios`:

 ### Phase 1: Physical Assembly

-1.  **Unbox All Components:** All parts were laid out and checked.
+1.  **Unbox All Components.**
 2.  **Install Active Cooler:**
-    * The Raspberry Pi 5 Active Cooler was carefully aligned over the Pi 5's CPU and mounting points.
+    * Carefully align the Active Cooler over the Pi 5's CPU and mounting points.
-    * It was secured using its spring-loaded push pins.
+    * Secure it with its spring-loaded push pins.
-    * The cooler's 4-pin fan cable was connected to the "FAN" connector on the Pi 5 board.
+    * Connect the cooler's 4-pin fan cable to the "FAN" connector on the Pi 5 board.
-3.  **(Optional) Case:** If a case is used, it should be compatible with the Active Cooler and assembled at this stage.
+3.  **(Optional) Case:** If using a case compatible with the Active Cooler, install the Pi assembly into it.

-### Phase 2: Preparing the microSD Card with Raspberry Pi OS (64-bit) (Using a Mac)
+### Phase 2: Preparing the microSD Card with Raspberry Pi OS (64-bit)

+This is done using a separate computer (e.g., your Mac or PC).

 1.  **Download & Install Raspberry Pi Imager:**
-    * The latest version of Raspberry Pi Imager for macOS was downloaded from `https://www.raspberrypi.com/software/` and installed on the Mac.
+    * From `https://www.raspberrypi.com/software/`, download and install the Raspberry Pi Imager for your computer's OS.
-2.  **Connect microSD Card to Mac:**
+2.  **Connect microSD Card to Computer:**
-    * The SanDisk 64GB microSD card was inserted into the uni USB-C SD Card Reader.
+    * Insert your microSD card into the SD Card Reader.
-    * The reader was then plugged into a USB-C port on the Mac.
+    * Plug the reader into your computer.
 3.  **Configure in Raspberry Pi Imager:**
-    * **Device:** Selected "Raspberry Pi 5".
+    * **Device:** Select "Raspberry Pi 5".
-    * **Operating System:** Selected "Raspberry Pi OS (64-bit)".
+    * **Operating System:** Select "Raspberry Pi OS (64-bit)".
-    * **Storage:** Selected the SanDisk 64GB microSD card (identified in Imager, e.g., as "apple SDXC Reader MEDIA" with an approximate capacity of 59-60GB).
+    * **Storage:** Select your microSD card (verify by name and capacity, e.g., ~59-60GB for a 64GB card).
-    * **OS Customisation (Accessed via "Next" then "EDIT SETTINGS"):**
+    * **OS Customisation (Click "Next" then "EDIT SETTINGS"):** This is crucial for a headless setup.
         * **General Tab:**
-            * Hostname set to: `aqn-rpios` (with ".local" name resolution enabled).
-            * Username set to: `aqnguyen96`.
-            * Initial Password set to: `159753Aqn#$%rpios` **(Crucial Note: This password was set for initial setup only and was changed immediately after the first login for security reasons).**
-            * Wireless LAN configured with home Wi-Fi SSID and password (Country: US for San Diego).
-This serves as a backup/alternative to Ethernet.
-            * Locale Settings: Time zone set to `America/Los_Angeles`, Keyboard layout to `US`.
+            * Set **hostname:** Choose a unique name for your Pi on the network, e.g., `<your_pi_hostname>` (Enable ".local" name resolution).
+            * Set **username:** Choose a username, e.g., `<your_pi_username>`.
+            * Set **password:** Create a **strong, unique initial password**, e.g., `<your_strong_initial_password>`. **(This password MUST be changed immediately after your first login!)**
+            * **Configure wireless LAN:** Tick the box.
+Enter your home Wi-Fi SSID (network name) and password.
+Select your appropriate **Wireless LAN country**.
+(This is good practice even if primarily using Ethernet).
+            * **Set locale settings:** Set your appropriate **Time zone** and **Keyboard layout**.
         * **Services Tab:**
-            * SSH enabled, using password authentication (for the initial login).
+            * **Enable SSH:** Ensure this is checked/ON.
+Select "Use password authentication" (for this initial setup).
-        * Settings were saved.
+        * Click **"SAVE"**.
-    * **Write to Card:** Clicked **"WRITE"** and confirmed the action.
-Waited for the writing and verification process to complete.
+    * **Write to Card:** Click **"WRITE"** and confirm the action.
+Wait for writing and verification to complete.
 4.  **Eject microSD Card:**
-    * Once Raspberry Pi Imager confirmed "Write Successful," the card reader was safely ejected from the Mac, and the microSD card was removed.
+    * Once "Write Successful," safely eject the card reader from your computer and remove the microSD card.

 ### Phase 3: First Boot of Raspberry Pi (Headless)

-1.  **Insert microSD Card:** The prepared microSD card was inserted into the Raspberry Pi 5.
+1.  **Insert microSD Card:** Into the Raspberry Pi 5.
-2.  **Connect Network:** An Ethernet cable was connected from the Pi's Ethernet port to a LAN port on the TP-Link Deco BE11000 router for a stable connection.
+2.  **Connect Network:** Connect an Ethernet cable from the Pi to a LAN port on your home router (recommended for stability).
-3.  **Connect Power:** The CanaKit USB-C Power Supply was connected to the Pi, powering it on.
+3.  **Connect Power:** Connect the USB-C Power Supply to the Pi.
+It will power on.
-4.  **Wait for Boot:** Allowed 2-5 minutes for the Raspberry Pi to complete its first boot sequence and connect to the network.
+4.  **Wait for Boot:** Allow 2-5 minutes for the first boot sequence.

 ### Phase 4: Initial Local SSH Connection & CRITICAL First Steps

 1.  **Find Pi's Local IP Address:**
-    * Checked the TP-Link Deco app (or web interface, if accessible) for `aqn-rpios` in the list of connected devices to find its local IP address.
+    * Check your router's admin page for connected devices (look for `<your_pi_hostname>`).
-    * Alternatively, from the Mac's Terminal: `ping aqn-rpios.local`
+    * Or, from your client computer's Terminal/Command Prompt: `ping <your_pi_hostname>.local`
 2.  **SSH into the Pi (Locally):**
-    * From the Mac's Terminal:
+    * From your client computer's Terminal/Command Prompt:
         ```bash
-        ssh aqnguyen96@<LOCAL_PI_IP_ADDRESS>
+        ssh <your_pi_username>@<LOCAL_PI_IP_ADDRESS>
         # or, if mDNS/Bonjour resolves:
-        ssh aqnguyen96@aqn-rpios.local
+        ssh <your_pi_username>@<your_pi_hostname>.local
         ```
-    * Accepted host authenticity on the first connection by typing `yes`.
+    * Accept host authenticity (`yes`) on the first connection.
-    * Entered the initial password: `159753Aqn#$%rpios`
+    * Enter the initial password: `<your_strong_initial_password>`
 3.  **!!!
-IMMEDIATE ACTION: Changed Password !!!**
+IMMEDIATE ACTION: Change Your Password !!!**
-    * This was the **first command run** after logging in for security:
+    * This is the **first command to run** after logging in:
         ```bash
         passwd
         ```
-    * Entered the current (initial) password.
+    * Enter the current (initial) password.
-    * Entered and confirmed a **new, strong, unique password**.
+    * Enter and confirm a **new, strong, unique password**.
 4.  **Update System Software:**
     ```bash
     sudo apt update